-Hydro – Our oceans have a huge potential of energy to harness including wave power, tidal barrages and thermal power, which is why it’s currently about 24% of our renewable energy.
+Hydro – Our oceans have a huge potential of energy to harness including wave power, tidal barrages and thermal power.
+Hydroelectric power currently accounts for about 24% of our renewable energy.

 Biomass – Biomass, particularly coming from biofuels, can be a bit controversial as the land used to grow biofuels could also be used for growing food.
 However, biomass is generally a cleaner and more efficient energy source than fossil fuels, which is why it makes up 27% of our energy usage.

 It may come as a surprise that solar, despite its growth and popularity, is just 6% of renewable energy, up from 4% in 2014.
 However, this is due in part to solar’s growth primarily in the residential and business sectors, whereas other sources like wind and hydro are more common in more industrial forms.

 What is Energy Efficiency?

 Before we discuss solar energy’s efficiency, let’s define the term.
 We can define efficiency as the amount of energy potential that becomes electricity.

 For example, a device with 100% efficiency would convert all the fuel that goes into it — whether it’s coal, geothermal, wind or solar energy — into useful electricity.
 A device with 50% efficiency would convert half the input into useful electricity and lose the rest of the energy potential, typically in the form of waste heat.